 The former Arsenal in the fall of 2017

 Charleston is also home to The Citadel, one of America's six senior military colleges.
-The school has occupied its current campus on the marshy shore of the Ashley River in northwest Charleston since 1922, but from 1843 until the move to that location, it was housed here in the old South Carolina State Arsenal on Marion Square in the heart of downtown.
+The school has occupied its current campus on the marshy shore of the Ashley River in northwest Charleston since 1922.
+From 1843 until the move to that location, it was housed here in the old South Carolina State Arsenal on Marion Square in the heart of downtown.
 In fact, The Citadel draws its name from the fortress-like appearance of its longtime home.

-The old Citadel and Arsenal, now in use as an Embassy Suites hotel, is listed on the National Register of Historic Places, significant for its architecture and role in military and educational history.
+The old Citadel and Arsenal, now in use as an Embassy Suites hotel, is listed on the National Register of Historic Places.
+It is significant for its architecture and role in military and educational history.

 In 1822, a free black man named Denmark Vesey (whose Charleston home is a National Historic Landmark) was tried and convicted of plotting a slave insurrection in South Carolina.
 Vesey was a talented craftsman who could read and write.
-He had traveled the world while he was a slave of a ship's captain, and had later purchased his freedom with money won in a lottery.
-He was inspired by the Haitian Revolution and other successful slave uprisings in the Caribbean.
+He had traveled the world while a slave of a ship's captain and had later purchased his freedom with money won in a lottery.
+The Haitian Revolution and other successful slave uprisings in the Caribbean inspired him.

-When the white citizens of Charleston discovered the possibility of a slave revolt, they were utterly terrified, particularly since they knew how outnumbered they were by slaves.
-The 1820 census had reported enslaved blacks to be a majority, some 51%, of the South Carolina population.
-Slaves outnumbered whites by more than 20,000, a significant sum in a state with only 500,000 people total.
+When the white citizens of Charleston discovered the possibility of a slave revolt, they were utterly terrified, mainly because they knew how outnumbered they were by enslaved people.
+The 1820 census reported enslaved Blacks as a majority, some 51%, of the South Carolina population.
+Enslaved people outnumbered whites by more than 20,000, a significant sum in a state with only 500,000 people.

 Vesey and over thirty others were convicted and hung, but the fear of a slave revolt remained prevalent in their wake.
-Soon after the hanging, the South Carolina State Legislature passed an "Act to Establish a Competent Force to Act as a Municipal Guard for the Protection of the City of Charleston and its Vicinity" which created a "municipal guard" of up to 150 men serving for 5 years to protect the city and "carry into effect the laws of the State and the city ordinances, for the government of Negroes and free persons of colour" but which notably also had "no military power over the white inhabitants of the state."
+As a result, soon after the hanging, the South Carolina State Legislature passed an "Act to Establish a Competent Force to Act as a Municipal Guard for the Protection of the City of Charleston and its Vicinity," which created a "municipal guard" of up to 150 men serving for five years to protect the city and "carry into effect the laws of the State and the city ordinances, for the government of Negroes and free persons of colour" but which notably also had "no military power over the white inhabitants of the state."